Periodontal Therapy – Bergenfield, NJ

 What Causes Gum Disease?

 A range of factors contribute to gum disease, including heredity and diet.
-But the most common factor is the buildup of bacterial plaque at and below the gum line.
-As plaque accumulates along the gumline, your smile is exposed to harmful toxins that can break down the natural fibers holding your gums to your teeth.
+However, the actual cause of this oral health condition is the buildup of bacterial plaque at and below the gum line.
+As plaque accumulates along the gum line, your smile is exposed to a harmful acidic attack that can break down the natural fibers holding your gums to your teeth.
 This results in an increase in the depths of the pockets between teeth and gums.
 These larger pockets allow bacteria and plaque to further accumulate.
 Eventually, the acidic plaques are able to access the bloodstream and the rest of the body.
 This can lead to a serious loss of bone and gum tissue, soft tissue infection, as well as advanced tooth decay and even tooth loss.
-All of these risks make periodontal therapy an essential service.
+All of these risks make seeking periodontal therapy as quickly as possible essential.

 Who Is Most at Risk?